jimbobbennett/AgroHack/Steps/ExecuteIoTCommand.md

 # Trigger an Azure IoT Central command if the soil moisture is too low

-In this step you created an Azure Function triggered by Azure Stream Analytics to check soil moisture.
-In the [next step](./ExecuteIoTCommand.md) you will add to this function to trigger the Azure IoT Central command with a value depending on the level of the soil moisture, turning the LED off if the soil is wet, and on if it is dry.
+In the [previous step](./CreateFunction.md) you created an Azure Function triggered by Azure Stream Analytics to check soil moisture.
+In this step you will add to this function to trigger the Azure IoT Central command with a value depending on the level of the soil moisture, turning the LED off if the soil is wet, and on if it is dry.

 ## Execute Azure IoT Central commands